willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

   - Hooks may run in the background or synchronously from the runtime’s point of view.
   - Their outputs must **not** be fed back into the AI’s current planning loop.

+PostAbilityCall is scoped strictly to ability/tool invocations.
+It may observe and log the tool's stdout/result as part of the infra context, but it is not used to inspect or modify the primary AI developer's own responses.
+If you need to evaluate the AI's final replies, consider a separate infra-only event such as `ModelOutput`.

 ---

 ## 2. Hook Declaration (YAML schema)